pingcap/docs-tidb-operator/en/enable-admission-webhook.md

     To install or update TiDB Operator, see [Deploy TiDB Operator in Kubernetes](deploy-tidb-operator.md).

-## Set TLS certificate for the admission controller
+## Set the TLS certificate for the admission controller

 By default, the admission controller and Kubernetes api-server skip the [TLS verification](https://kubernetes.io/docs/tasks/access-kubernetes-api/configure-aggregation-layer/#contacting-the-extension-apiserver).
 To manually enable and configure the TLS verification between the admission controller and Kubernetes api-server, take the following steps:

-1. Generate the custom certificate
+1. Generate the custom certificate.

     To generate the custom CA (client auth) file, refer to Step 1 to Step 4 in [Generate certificates using `cfssl`](enable-tls-between-components.md#using-cfssl).